 CETA Rules of Origin between Canada and the European Union

-In order to qualify for reduced tariffs under CETA, a product must be deemed "originating" from either Canada or Germany (or other EU country).
+In order to qualify for lower tariffs under CETA, a product must be "originating" from either Canada or EU country.
 This means that the product must have undergone sufficient production or transformation in Canada or the EU to qualify as a domestic product of that country.

 sample hs code graphic

-Just being purchased and shipped between Canada and European Union countries does not grant country of origin status for preferential duty free import.
+Just purchasing and shipping between Canada and European Union countries does not grant country of origin status for preferential duty free import.

 There are two main methods for determining origin under CETA: The change of tariff classification method and the regional value content method.

-• The change of tariff classification method is based on the concept that a product must undergo a sufficient change in tariff classification as a result of production or transformation in Canada or the EU in order to qualify as an originating product.
+• The change of tariff classification method is the concept that a product undergoing a sufficient change in tariff classification.
+The change being the result of production or transformation in Canada or the EU.

-• The regional value content method is based on the concept that a product must have a certain percentage of its value added in Canada or the EU in order to qualify as an originating product.
+• The regional value content method is the concept that a product must have a certain percentage of its value add in Canada or the EU.

-Read More: Useful information explaining import duty and how it is calculated
+Read More: Useful information explaining import duty and calculation

 There are also specific rules of origin for certain sectors, such as textiles and apparel, automotive, and chemicals, which may have different requirements for determining origin.
 It is important to verify compliance with the consignee/ importer and regulatory authorities prior to shipping.

-Read More: Country from where goods were shipped versus country of origin
+Read More: Country from where goods ship versus country of origin

-The country of origin used by Canadian customs to determine if preferential duty free import can be applied.
-The country of origin is also a data point used to support regulatory actions such as quarantine, import quotas, to ensure that the goods being imported comply with relevant regulations.
+The country of origin determines if preferential duty free import applies.
+The country of origin is also supports regulatory actions such as quarantine and import quotas.

 Read more: Understanding a certificate of origin.

-A certification of origin can be included for online orders of Canadian origin goods sent to Europe.
+A certification of origin for online orders of Canadian origin goods sent to Europe.

 sample COO global